-Revere were motorcycles produced by W. H. Whitehouse and Co of Friars Road, Coventry, in 1915 and from 1919 to 1922.
+The Revere was produced by W. H. Whitehouse and Co of Friars Road, Coventry, in 1915 and from 1919 to 1922.
 Whitehouse was previously a works manager at the Premier Cycle Company.
 The motorcycles are believed to have been manufactured by Sparkbrook in Coventry and rebadged.

 1920 A two-speed Sparkbrook gearbox was also being specified, and a version with single-speed direct-belt drive was listed for the first time.